 The trumpet has arguably been overtaken by the saxophone as the most common jazz instrument, and the one that the average person pictures when they think of the genre.

-But there are still plenty of brilliant contemporary trumpet players out there, from innovators who are pushing the capabilities of the horn to its limits, to classic stylists taking inspiration from past masters.
+But there are still plenty of brilliant modern jazz trumpet players out there, from innovators who are pushing the capabilities of the horn to its limits, to classic stylists taking inspiration from past masters.

 Each one of these modern trumpet greats has come to prominence (approximately) since the 1990s and, whilst not all are still with us today, each forged a unique voice on the instrument whilst receiving praise from their peers and the critical establishment alike.